 Employer Incentive Payments

-Under the ApprenticeshipsNI programme an Employer Incentive Payment isavailable for employers whose apprentice successfully completes their Level 2 or Level 3 apprenticeships framework.This incentive ranges from £250 to £1,500, depending on the complexity and level of the apprenticeship undertaken and the age of the apprentice on joining the programme.
+Under the ApprenticeshipsNI programme an Employer Incentive Payment isavailable for employers whose apprentice successfully completes their full Level 2 or Level 3 apprenticeships framework.This incentive ranges from £250 to £1,500, depending on the complexity and level of the apprenticeship undertaken and the age of the apprentice on joining the programme.
 You will receive the payment upon the successful completion of your employee’s apprenticeship framework.

 What do I pay the apprentice?